Entering the European market for black pepper

 3. What competition do you face on the European black pepper market?

-Vietnam, Brazil, India and Indonesia are the four main competitors for pepper supplying countries to Europe, accounting for more than 90% of the market.
-Especially Vietnam is the supplier to keep an eye on, because it is the world’s leading producer with an increasing production, attractive prices and stable quality.
 Although Vietnam is the leading supplier to Europe, black pepper imported from Vietnam is not always of Vietnamese origin.
 This is because Vietnam imports, processes, mixes and re-exports pepper from several other producing countries too.

 Which countries are you competing with?

-Vietnam: the leading European supplier
+Vietnam: the leading supplier to Europe but production is declining

-Vietnam dominates the global production and supply of pepper.
-Vietnam accounts for approximately 40% of the world’s pepper production.
-The production of pepper in Vietnam fluctuates depending on the season, but it is usually in the range of 200 to 280 thousand tonnes.
-Dak Lak and Dak Nong provinces contribute to around half of Vietnam’s pepper output, followed by Dong Nai, Gia Lai and Ba Ria-Vung Tau.
+The Vietnam Pepper and Spices Association (VPSA) estimated that Vietnam's pepper production will increase by about 5% in 2023.
+Dak Lak and Dak Nong provinces contribute to around half of Vietnam's pepper output, followed by Dong Nai, Gia Lai and Ba Ria-Vung Tau.
 In Vietnam, most pepper is harvested between January and April.

-One of the problems Vietnam is facing is high price fluctuation.
-Due to large production and oversupply, prices were very low in 2019 and 2020 and many farmers have given up pepper production due to low profitability.
-This led to a production decrease of 10-20%.
+Vietnamese producers have faced a major issue with high price fluctuations.
+Due to large production and oversupply, prices were very low in 2019 and 2020.
+Many farmers gave up pepper production due to low profitability.
+This led to the large production decrease.
 Prices were increasing again in 2020/2021, but the Vietnam Pepper Association advised farmers in 2021 not to expand their pepper crop to avoid the risk of oversupply.
-To maintain a stable supply and utilise the country’s large production and cleaning facilities, Vietnamese processors import significant quantities from Brazil, Indonesia, Cambodia and Malaysia.
-This means that black pepper exported from Vietnam is often a blend of different origins.

 Brazil: increasing production